 The School participates in the Title IV federal financial aid Programs (Title IV).
 The Return of Title IV (R2T4) policy and formula are used by the School to determine the amount of Title IV funds that must be returned if the Student withdraws from the School.
 The R2T4 formula is applicable when the Student withdraws at any point during a payment period.
+Because the school is required to take attendance, the student's withdrawal date is their last date of attendance at an academically related activity as determined from the schools attendance records for both official and unofficial withdrawals.

-The requirements for returning Title IV funds under the R2T4 formula is different from a School's institu-tional refund policy.
+The requirements for returning Title IV funds under the R2T4 formula is different from a School's institutional refund policy.
 The R2T4 formula determines the amount of unearned Title IV funds that must be returned when a Student withdraws.
 In contrast, the institutional refund policy determines how much tuition a Student owes after a Student withdraws.